Wyulliam/portfolio-basic-anthill/README.md

 With entity framework, I'm using a simple SQLite database, since there is no need, in this project, for a SQL Server database or similar.
 Entity Framework is a good call because we can change the SQLite database for an SQL Server, for example, and we would only change the connection string in the Context classes.

+## MediatR
+With MediatR we can send commands/events inside our application, meaning we can decouple the implementations.
+The Nursery, for example, doesn't need to know that the Incubator is the responsible for incubating eggs, the Nursery just send a command and it knows that someone will handle the request.

 ## TDD
 Using Test Driven Development on your project will not only make it less susceptible to bugs, it will increase your productivity and make your code way more clean.
 In this project, my approach was to create the Queen's implementation, and start unit testing its functions, using interfaces that were not even implemented.
 This way, I can guarantee that the Queen's implementation is working the way it is supposed to work.
 After that, I implemented the next interface, and started unit testing it the same way, and so it goes.